kubernetes-sigs/kueue/keps/2724-topology-aware-schedling/README.md

   ...

-  // TopologyAssignment indicates the resources assigned per topology level TopologyAssignment *TopologyAssignment
+  // TopologyAssignment indicates the resources assigned per topology level
+  // +optional
+  TopologyAssignment *TopologyAssignment `json:"topologyAssignment,omitempty"`
 }

 type TopologyAssignment struct {
-     // Slices contains the list of assignments split into slices Slices []TopologyAssignmentSlice
+  // Groups contains the list of assignments split into groups corresponding
+  // to the same topology domain at the lowest level of the hierarchy.
+  // +required
+  // +listType=atomic
+  // +kubebuilder:validation:MinItems=1
+  Groups []TopologyAssignmentGroup `json:"groups"`
 }

-type TopologyAssignmentSlice struct {
+type TopologyAssignmentGroup struct {
   // NodeLabels constitutes the nodeSelector for a given slice of pods.
 It
   // defines values for all labels configured in the Topology.Levels.
+  // +kubebuilder:validation:MinItems=1
-  NodeLabels map[string]string
+  NodeLabels map[string]string `json:"nodeLabels"`

-  // Count indicates the number of pods in a given TopologyAssignmentSlice Count int
+  // Count indicates the number of pods in a given TopologyAssignmentGroup.
+  // +required
+  Count int32 `json:"count"`
 }
 ```